The Pit

 It was late and I was tired and the beer was making my thinking soggy, “Who’s Eddie?”

-“My boyfriend.”
+“My fiancé.”

-“The guy driving the bug.”
+“The guy driving the Javelin.”

 “That was my brother.
 He’s trying to save me.”
-She snorted, “There’s no saving me.”

 Her voice dropped into a snarl, “I want him, I want him back, I want him so I can’t sleep, so I can’t eat.
 All I can do is drink and fuck and try to make it stop.
 And it won’t stop.
 No matter how much I fuck.
 No matter how much I drink.”

 Her snarl became a moan, a resonant hurt that went on and on.
-The raw force of it twisted her face into a clown mask, mouth and red lips open wide against her pale skin, teeth bared, eyes huge and black reflecting the night sky, a river of tears flowing down her cheek into the sand.
+The raw force of it twisted her face into a tragic clown mask, mouth and red lips open wide against her pale skin, eyes huge and black reflecting the night sky, a river of tears flowing down her cheek into the sand.
 I took her hand and held it because I didn’t know what else to do and we sat there until she stopped moaning.

 And when she did, she stood up and shoved her dress past her hips and it fell to the ground around her ankles and she stepped out of it and she was naked except for the dog tags hanging from a chain around her neck.
 She took my hand and led me to the water’s edge, the glistening stream in its tree-furred canal disappearing into the stars in both directions.
 When I stopped because I didn’t want to get my boots wet, she tugged my hand and I let her pull me in until the river was past my waist.
 The water was body temperature and had a faint, late-summer pee smell to it.
 I felt the tug of the current on my legs and stopped again.
-I wasn’t a good swimmer and my jeans and boots were getting heavy.
+I wasn’t a good swimmer and my jeans and boots were soaked and heavy.
 She let go of my hand and backed away from me into the water until it reached her chest and she lay back and let the current take her, only her head and white breasts visible on the dark, star-specked river.
 As the current of the center channel took her, she accelerated away from me until her face and breasts were just tiny points of light, until she became one with the stars.

 Naked